 Finance costs, net.
-Finance costs, net in 2016 were NIS 105 million, a decrease of 27% compared with NIS 143 million in 2015.
-The decrease reflected lower interest payment expenses due to the lower average level of debt, as well as gains from foreign exchange movements in 2016 compared with losses from foreign exchange in 2015 and lower early debt repayment expenses.
-This decrease in finance costs was partially offset by higher linkage expenses due to the higher CPI level.
+Finance costs, net in 2017 were NIS 180 million, an increase of 71% compared with NIS 105 million in 2016.
+The increase largely reflected the impact of the increase in early debt repayment expenses in 2017 of NIS 82 million which were mainly related to the early repayment of borrowings during 2017 in a total amount of NIS 1,283 million.
 See also "Item 5B Liquidity and Capital Resources."

 Profit (loss) before income tax.
-Profit before income taxes for 2016 was NIS 88 million, compared with loss before income tax of NIS 36 million in 2015.
-Compared with profit before income tax in 2015 excluding the impact of the impairment charges described above (NIS 98 million), profit before income tax in 2016 increased by 42%, reflecting principally the decrease in finance costs, net which more than offset the decrease in operating profit excluding impairment charges.
+Profit before income taxes for 2017 was NIS 135 million.
+Without the impact of the early adoption of IFRS 15 in 2017, profit before income taxes would have been NIS 66 million, a decrease of 25% compared with NIS 88 million in 2016, reflecting the increase in finance costs, net, which more than offset the increase in operating profit.